Cyfrin/Updraft/courses/advanced-foundry/4-cross-chain-rebase-token/29-run-scripts-on-testnet/+page.md

 # Deploying to Testnet

-Before running our script, we need testnet Sepolia and zkSync.
+Before running our script, we need testnet Sepolia and ZKsync.
 For this video, we will assume you already have some, as this has already been covered in Blockchain Basics.

-Instead we will obtain Chainlink tokens on Sepolia and zkSync using the Chainlink faucet.
+Instead we will obtain Chainlink tokens on Sepolia and ZKsync using the Chainlink faucet.

 1. Search for `chainlink faucet` in your search engine
 2. Navigate to the `Link` tab on the right
 3. Select `Ethereum Sepolia`
-4. Then select `ZkSync Sepolia`
+4. Then select `ZKsync Sepolia`
 5. Click `continue` and confirm the request
 6. Then click `get tokens`.

 Now that we have our testnet tokens, we will begin deploying on testnet.

-Fork tests are a good way to be certain your code will work, but as of this recording, scripts do not work well on ZkSync, nor can you perform fork tests on ZkSync.
-The root of this issue is that cheat codes do not work well on ZkSync, and they are limited. `Vm.broadcast` is one of these cheat codes that does not work well.
+Fork tests are a good way to be certain your code will work, but as of this recording, scripts do not work well on ZKsync, nor can you perform fork tests on ZKsync.
+The root of this issue is that cheat codes do not work well on ZKsync, and they are limited. `Vm.broadcast` is one of these cheat codes that does not work well.

 In order to work around this, the instructor has created `bridgeToZkSync.sh`.

 You will need to modify this to include a variable called `ZKSYNC_SEPOLIA_RPC_URL` and `SEPOLIA_RPC_URL`.

 ```bash
 #!/bin/bash
 # Define constants